nostr-resources/nostr-resources.github.io/index.md

 ```
 LOOKING FOR MAINTAINERS

-This site could be way better (and up-to-date) than it is.
+This site could be way better than it is.
 If you're interested in maintaining it, please reach out to me by leaving a comment in the "Looking for Maintainers" issues on GitHub.
 More info in the footnote at the very end.

 Thank you.
 ```